Aaron Baddeley: Professional career

 Baddeley was the leader after the third round of the U.S. Open at Oakmont Country Club on 16 June 2007 with a two over par score of 212 (72-70-70).
 He finished with an 80 and ended T-13.

 After a lull in form over the following few seasons, where he was finishing only in the lower reaches of the top-125 on the money list, Baddeley returned to the winner's circle when he won the 2011 Northern Trust Open in California.
-He defended a one-shot third round lead over Kevin Na and veteran Fred Couples, completing a steady closing round of 69 to beat another veteran, Vijay Singh, by two strokes.
+He defended a one-shot third-round lead over Kevin Na and veteran Fred Couples, completing a steady closing round of 69 to beat another veteran, Vijay Singh, by two strokes.

 In October 2011, Baddeley was selected by Greg Norman as one of his two wildcard picks for the 2011 Presidents Cup team.
 He was selected along with fellow Australian Robert Allenby to compete at Royal Melbourne in November.

 Statistically speaking, Baddeley frequently ranks as one of the very best putters on the PGA Tour.
 As of 2010, he has qualified for the Tour's end-of-season statistical rankings 8 times; of those, he finished among the circuit's top 10 in putts per green in regulation five times, and among the top 15 seven times.
 The only qualified season in which Baddeley was not among the PGA Tour's top 15 putters by that metric came in 2004, when he finished 64th out of 196 players.

 Baddeley started the 2015–16 season playing out of the Past Champions category after finishing 157th in the FedEx Cup and failing to regain a PGA Tour card through the Web.com Tour Finals.
 He earned his first win in five years at the 2016 Barbasol Championship, beating Kim Si-woo in a four-hole playoff.

 Personal life

-Baddeley is a committed Christian and has confessed that it was his faith that prevented him giving up professional golf on numerous occasions.
+Baddeley is a committed Christian and has confessed that it was his faith that prevented him from giving up professional golf on numerous occasions.

 Baddeley's wife Richelle, whom he married on 15 April 2005, sums up Baddeley's faith in God, saying: "It never faltered.
 He never asked, 'What are you trying to teach me?
 I want you to be the man you want me to be.
 I will go through these [bad] times if that is Your will'."

 Richelle has also been pivotal to Baddeley's resurgence.
 "I had to learn the balance of letting him be alone when he comes home sometimes upset.
 It's sheer frustration from him.
 He's played his best, and it just hasn't happened," she said.

 Baddeley and his wife have six children: Jewell, Jolee, Jeremiah, Josiah, Jaddex and Jedidiah.

+He has joint U.S. and Australian citizenship.
+He represents Australia in golf.